 The end product is more milkshake-coloured than ruby, but Barry Callebaut insists it’s ‘reddish’, perhaps to fend off the inevitable gendered associations.
 It has, though, already unsurprisingly been dubbed ‘millennial chocolate’ (because everything pink or extraneous is millennial somehow).

-Barry Callebaut says the chocolate is made with a globally sourced cocoa bean which has the naturally occurring colouring and fruitiness specific to ruby chocolate, and that no colouring is added.
+Barry Callebaut says the chocolate is made with a globally sourced cocoa bean that has the naturally occurring colouring and fruitiness specific to ruby chocolate, and that no colouring is added.
 After discovering this new bean, it purportedly took them 13 years to create the perfect process and formula for making chocolate.

-The taste profile is described by the makers as “a totally new taste experience, which is not bitter, milky or sweet, but a tension between berry-fruitiness and luscious smoothness.”
+The taste profile is described by the makers as “a totally new taste experience, which is not bitter, milky or sweet, but a tension between berry-fruitiness and luscious smoothness”.

-Andrew Baker, writing for The Telegraph, had another way of putting it: “It tastes very much like white chocolate infused with red berries, though Barry Callebaut insist that it is no such thing”.
+Andrew Baker, writing for The Telegraph, had another way of putting it: “It tastes very much like white chocolate infused with red berries, though Barry Callebaut insist that it is no such thing.”
 According to CNN, chocolate expert and writer Dom Ramsey was also sceptical because Barry Callebaut has not revealed the ingredients or anything about the production process.
-He did say that another producer has tried in recent years to sell a “fourth type of chocolate,” but the offering “turned out to be little more than marketing.”
+He did say that another producer has tried in recent years to sell a “fourth type of chocolate”, but the offering “turned out to be little more than marketing”.

 We have some follow-up questions – namely, why did it take over a decade for it to be revealed to the public that pink-hued cocoa beans exist?
 What will ruby chocolate brownies (blondies? redheads?) look like?
 Will we now all have to pretend that rubies are pink?
 Do we get pink cocoa powder out of this?